dcmwijaya/Cryptodax-Bot/README.md

 <br><br>

 ## Disclaimer
-This application has been created by including third-party sources.
-Third parties here are service providers, whose services are in the form of libraries, frameworks, and others.
-I thank you very much for the service.
-It has proven to be very helpful and implementable.
+This application is my own work and is not the result of plagiarism from other people's research or work, except those related to third party services which include: libraries, frameworks, and so on.

 <br><br>

 ## LICENSE
-MIT License - Copyright © 2020 - Devan Cakra Mudra Wijaya
+MIT License - Copyright © 2020 - Devan C. M. Wijaya

 Permission is hereby granted without charge to any person obtaining a copy of this software and the software-related documentation files to deal in them without restriction, including without limitation the right to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons receiving the Software to be furnished therewith on the following terms: